 Heart health is important to me on so many levels.
-The condition of our heart from a physical perspective affects how we function day-to-day; from an emotional perspective it guides us and affects how we function day-to-day.
+The condition of our heart from a physical perspective affects how we function day-to-day, the emotional side of the heart I will save for another post.
 With that said, I find it intriguing to read published information as it relates to heart health especially regarding congested heart failure.

 - More than half of those who develop congestive heart failure (CHF) die within 5 years of diagnosis.
 Heart failure contributes to approximately 287,000 deaths a year.

 - Heart failure costs the nation an estimated $30.7 billion each year.
 This total includes the cost of health care services, medications to treat heart failure, and missed days of work.
 (Do you realize what this country could do with 30.7 BILLION DOLLAR A YEAR!)

 - The incidence of congested heart failure is equally frequent in men and women, and African-Americans are 1.5 times more likely to develop heart failure than Caucasians.